As 2017 draws to an end, Hardscape’s MD, Mathew Haslam reflects three of the company’s standout projects from this year.

 Although I consider all of our projects to be prestigious, it would be impossible to discuss them all.
 Here, the Hardscape team has picked out three particularly leading projects across the UK, all the way from Yorkshire to Belfast, to demonstrate how we help bring our clients’ visions to life.”

 Already an award-winning scheme, having scooped the accolade for ‘Best Rescue of a Historic Building‘ at the Historic England Angel Awards held in November in London, The Piece Hall is proving to be an amazing restoration scheme worthy of many more awards!

-Hardscape supplied 5,500 square metres of Forest Pennant paving and setts for the central courtyard and a blend of four Portuguese granites and also Carlow Irish Blue Limestone.
+Hardscape supplied 5,500 square metres of Forest Pennant paving and setts for the central courtyard and a blend of four Portuguese granites and also Kilkenny Irish Blue Limestone.
 Twelve solid granite benches and forty euroform-w Iroko timber-topped granite benches, featuring a galvanised steel framework were also supplied.

 Read about the full transformation of The Piece Hall here.

 Ten years ago leaders in the East Belfast community, had a vision of a walking/cycle/nature path that would link some of the public parks of East Belfast by following the watercourse of the Connswater and Loop Rivers from the Cregagh Glen down to the Connswater’s entry to Belfast Lough.

 AECOM of Belfast were appointed for phase 1 design and they were seeking a robust modular material for the Public Park areas of the Greenway and selected a 3-colour Kellen Lavaro blend of Wit, Grijs and Rood.
 Landscape architects from The Paul Hogarth Company of Belfast were appointed for the phase 2 design and they selected various natural stones as pavers, setts, walling and kerbs throughout the magical 9km course of the Greenway for the design palette.